The South Coast of the Gulf of Finland | |

 The guarantee of purchase of the generated energy means that the power supply companies should buy energy of the nuclear power plant, even if it is going to be more expensive than energy of other power plants.
 This fact best of all testifies that statements about the low cost price of nuclear energy are not always fair.

+Comparing cost of construction of nuclear power plants and combined cycle plants.
 The comparative characteristic of nuclear power plant and combined cycle plants is very important in choosing energy sector scenarios.
 Economic preference of this or that scenario depends on what primary capital investments are required to develop gas and nuclear generation.

 In the proposed nuclear scenario the cost of nuclear power plant is obviously un-derestimated.
 According to the point of view of experts of the Sosny Institute of Power and Nuclear Researches [3], specific cost of combined cycle plants is almost equal to capital construction cost of the nuclear power plant of US$ 1,116 per kW against US$ 1,126-1,299 per kW for combined cycle plants.
 At the same time, data for nuclear gen-eration is taken as of 2000 while cost of combined cycle plants is referred to as of 2007-2008 and even this figure is, most likely, overestimated taking into account experience of construction of combined cycle plants in the Republic of Belarus.